site entièrement gratuit de rencontre

 Kia ora koutou.
 I was originally born in the UK, moving here with my family when I was 9 years old.
 Although I have been in NZ for the majority of my life, I’m still a little torn when England play NZ at anything!
-I have taught for 13 years and have been at Owhiro Bay School since 2014.
+I have taught for over 15 years and have been at Owhiro Bay School since 2014.
 I have a daughter who attends Owhiro Bay Kindergarten and I love being part of the Owhiro Bay Learning Community.
 Teaching mathematics is a passion of mine, as well as Kapa Haka and Reading.
 I also have a strong belief in teaching children resilience, a growth mindset and independence in order for them to be life-long learners.
 In my spare time I am an avid watcher of sport, particularly football and netball.
-I also love to sing and am part of the Faultline Chorus barbershop group, which will be competing in St Louis, Missouri later in 2018 at the international competition.
+I also love to sing and am part of the Faultline Chorus barbershop group.

 Ngā mihi koutou.
 For the last 11 years I have been living in Wellington, having moved from Hamilton.
 I have also taught singing as an itinerant music teacher.
-I have a passion for writing, my favourite subject and I share this passion with my students.
+I have a passion for writing, my favourite subject, and I share this passion with my students.
 Recently, I published my first children’s book, The Summit of the Gods.
 It is written as a Māori legend in both English and Te Reo Māori.
 I live with my husband, and our adult daughter.
 I have another daughter, who lives in Brisbane.
 Both of my children are chefs.
 I have two Ocicats, Makeda and Imhotep, and they are my fur-babies.
 One of my hobbies is playing computer games.
-My goals this year are to relearn the guitar, and finish my second children’s book, Hawk Dreams.